marcusoftnet/marcusoftnet.github.io/_posts/2009-03-09-sprint-planner-helper-session-18.md

 After adding an `AddProductBacklogItem` method, I was back on track with all green lights…

 I was then at the edge of blowing my 1-hour rule, so I stopped.
-Tomorrow I’ll get back to reprioritizing the items.
+Tomorrow I’ll get back to re-prioritizing the items.